Advance Brain Health with Genomics & AI

 THE LABORATORY OF NEUROGENOMICS

-By integrating transcriptomics, optical imaging, synthetic biology, and machine learning, we build next-generation tools to decode the genetic basis of human brain health and disease.
+From transcriptomics, optical imaging, synthetic biology, to machine learning/AI, we advance genomic tools to decode the genetic basis of brain health and disease.

 THE CHALLENGE

-Understanding how a brain cell encodes function in space remains one of the greatest challenges in biology.
-Within a single neuron, thousands of genes are expressed, yet cellular function depends not only on which RNAs a cell makes, but where they are localized - a spatial layer of gene regulation that remains poorly understood.
-Our research seeks to uncover how the spatial transcriptome is organized across brain cell types, how it is dynamically remodeled to support health and plasticity, how its disruption drives disease, and whether RNA localization can be sythetically designed to restore function, enhance brain plasticity, and promote longevity.
+Understanding how brain cells encode function in space remains one of the greatest challenges in biology.
+In every brain cell, thousands of genes are actively expressed, yet cellular function depends not only on which RNAs are produced, but also on where they are localized - a fundamental spatial layer of gene regulation that remains poorly understood.
+Our research seeks to uncover the fundamental principles of Spatial Gene Regulation: how the spatial transcriptome is organized across diverse brain cell types, how it is dynamically remodeled to support brain function and plasticity, which genetic and molecular mechanisms govern its organization, how its disruption contributes to neurological disease, and whether spatial transcriptomes can be rationally engineered/designed to restore cellular function, enhance brain plasticity, and enable a new generation of RNA therapeutics.

 THE APPROACH